As July comes to a close, we can sneak in one more birthday on July 30!Dave B(Jackal2k)Scotland

 You know, it’s all one piece for me.
 I’m an academic because I enjoy thinking, theorizing, and researching.
 It’s a constant thing that’s integrated with my daily life.
 If anything, my academic life adds to my enjoyment of games, because I’m always trying to puzzling out what’s going on with them as I play them.

-You are currently co-designing Bluebeard’s Bride with Sarah Richardson and Marissa Kelly.
+You are currently co-designing Bluebeard’s Bride with Sarah Doom and Marissa Kelly.
 What was the initial spark for this game?

 It’s kind of a funny story.
 I’m good friends with Mark Diaz Truman of the IGDN (Indie Game Developer Network).
 He and a few others hosted a hacking as women event at Gen Con this last year and he made me promise to come.
 It was at the end of a long day and I had been cosplaying in a complicated corseted outfit, so I was tapped out and kind of grumpy!
 I schlepped into the hacking event feeling super not into it.
 However, by the time the event was over I was jazzed about what had gone down.